cklutzke/StaticTGC/README.md

 3. Clone the desired branch of this repo to your local machine.

-4. Install dependencies by running "npm install" in the project root directory.
+4. Install all dependencies automatically by running "npm install" in the project root directory.

 5. Run "vue ui" to start the vue-cli console.
 Open the project.
 Run the Serve task.
 This will serve the project on localhost:8080 with hot reloading.